 However, if you’re still looking for affordable pieces to add to your spring capsule wardrobe, I’ve got you covered.
 I put together a shopping list of inexpensive classic items with great reviews to fill in the gaps.

-While tanks have made up the bulk of my spring wardrobe in the past, I am going to add in some casual tees this year.
-These are both cute and affordable!
+While tanks have made up the bulk of my spring wardrobe in the past, I’ve added in some casual graphic tees this year.

 I love cropped jeans because they can be worn in almost every season.
 The more I can get out of a clothing item, the better!